 The lack of these vitamins and minerals can cause the immune system to weaken.
 Your adrenal glands could be affected; at least that’s what the alternative community believes.

 However, Doctors at the Mayo Clinic and Harvard Medical School don’t believe adrenal insufficiency is directly from stress (1, 2).
-They believe adrenal insufficiency is brought on from other conditions such as overactive nerves, or fibromyalgia, all of which can contribute to stress from these conditions.
+They believe adrenal insufficiency is brought on by other conditions such as overactive nerves, or fibromyalgia, all of which can contribute to stress from these conditions.

 A weakened immune system is detrimental to the health of your body and your hair follicles.